 The curriculum is a general term for everything we want the children to learn about.
 It is also the way we foster and encourage children to develop their potential.

-We follow the Early Years Foundation Stage guidance which looks at the overall development of the children.
+We follow the Early Years Foundation Stage Guidance (2017) which looks at the overall development of the children.
 There are 3 characteristics of effective learning which are:

 Playing and exploring - children investigate and experience things and 'have a go'

 Active learning - children concentrate and keep on trying if they encounter difficulty, and enjoy achievements

 Creating and thinking critically - children have and develop their own ideas, make links betwen ideas and develop strategies for doing things

 There are 7 identified areas of learning that shape the early education framework.
 All these are important and are interconnected and divided into 2 levels - the prime areas and the specific areas

 At Robert Owen we believe that like adults, children learn best when they are self motivated and interested.
-For young children, play is the child's work.
+For young children, play is their work.